Check engine light is on-understand how the system works

 It was a good idea that was supposed to make drivers and mechanics life easier.

 But, over time and through exploitation, this system has shown both its good and bad sides.

 Good sides and bad sides-avoid the check engine “wild goose chase”

-Bad side: main problem of this system is that a faulty sensor,broken wire,short-circuit can send you on a wild goose chase.
+Bad side: the main problem of this system is that a faulty sensor, broken wire, short-circuit can send you on a wild goose chase.

 Wild goose chase meaning lost money and time on unneeded repairs.

 Many times people have ended up paying a ton of money to solve this problem and yet still the check engine light was on.
-To make things worse, even the mechanics shrugged their head telling you:”just keep driving like that, nothing will happen”.
+To make things worse, even the mechanics shrugged their heads telling you:” just keep driving like that, nothing will happen”.

 This article will, hopefully, help you in avoiding these headaches.
 Through a list of the most common reasons why the check engine light is on you’ll probably get a good lead on your problem if not solve it.

 At the end of this article, you can also read about how long you can drive with a check engine light on and the most easiest and effective ways to reset (turn off) the check engine light.

 Loose or faulty gas tank caps can be the case.